mbensmida/sphinx-poc/docs/Administration/Applications/Manage_Category.rst

 Application Type
     Either Portlet or Gadget.

-Enter the display name and select an application type.
+2. Enter the display name and select an application type.

-Select a portlet/gadget by checking the radio button.
+3. Select a portlet/gadget by checking the radio button.

-Click Add to accept adding the selected portlet/gadget to the category.
+4. Click Add to accept adding the selected portlet/gadget to the category.

-.. |image0| image:: images/gatein/add_category_button.png
-.. |image1| image:: images/gatein/add_category_form.png
-.. |image2| image:: images/gatein/permission_setting_tab.png
-.. |image3| image:: images/common/edit_icon.png
-.. |image4| image:: images/common/delete_icon.png
-.. |image5| image:: images/common/plus_icon.png
-.. |image6| image:: images/gatein/add_portlet_form.png